Hashmi-Vardhan/100-Days-Of-RTL/README.md

 Day-20: 3:8 Decoder

-Day-21: Binary 2's Compliment using Half Adders
+Day-21: Binary to 2's Compliment and BCD